johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 ## Using Urls for Humans

-To use Urls For Humans you need to extend the `UrlsForHumans` module, and call the class method `urls_for_humans`:
+To use Urls for Humans you need to extend the `UrlsForHumans` module, and call the class method `urls_for_humans`:

 ```ruby
 class User < ActiveRecord::Base